Nth Room case

-A copycat crime, known as the "Doctor's Room", (박사방; 博士房; baksabang) was operated by a man using the screen name Doctor (박사; Baksa, later revealed to be Cho Ju-bin), who is accused of blackmailing dozens of women, forcing them to take sexually exploitative videos, with some involving rape.
+A copycat crime, known as the "Doctor's Room", (박사방; 博士房; baksabang) was operated by a man using the screen name Doctor (박사; Baksa, later identified as Cho Ju-bin), who is accused of blackmailing dozens of women, forcing them to take sexually exploitative videos, with some involving rape.

 The number of confirmed victims is at least 103, including 26 minors.
-It was revealed that the victims' pictures were shared and sold to over 260,000 IDs (narrowed down to about 60,000 users, taking into consideration overlapping profiles) and were anonymously paid for in cryptocurrency.
+It was revealed that the victims' pictures were shared and sold to over 260,000 IDs (narrowed down to about 60,000 users, taking into consideration overlapping profiles) and were paid for anonymously in cryptocurrency.

+A Netflix documentary about the case, entitled Cyber Hell: Exposing An Internet Horror, was released in 2022.
+In 2021, the press stated that the accounts on many platforms were not real.
+From 2021 to 2024, the site named 'nth room' was closed 5 times.

 Cases

 "Nth Room"

-A user nicknamed "God God," who was later identified as Moon Hyung-Wook created eight groups simply named after their ordinal numeral (hence the name "Nth Room"), and uploaded sexually exploitative pornography.
-Another user nicknamed "Watchman" advertised the link to these groups in another Telegram group named "Gotham room".
+A user nicknamed "God God", who was later identified as Moon Hyung-Wook, created eight groups simply named after their ordinal numeral (hence the name "Nth Room"), and uploaded sexually exploitative pornography.
+Another user nicknamed "Watchman" advertised the link to these groups in another Telegram group named "Godam Room".